Interactive Demo

 chmod 0600 ~/.pgpass

-Note the change in permissions - this is necessary to protect the visibility of the file, and PostgreSQL will not use it unless permissions are restricted.
+Note the change in permissions - this is necessary to protect the visibility of the file.
+PostgreSQL won't use it unless permissions are restricted.

 Further reading